LuisPassosRamos/LuisPassosRamos/README.md

 # Hello!
 I'm a Full-Stack Developer 👋

-I’m currently studying **Análise e Desenvolvimento de Sistemas (ADS)** at the **Instituto Federal de Educação, Ciência e Tecnologia da Bahia (IFBA)**.
+I’m currently studying **Systems Analysis and Development** at the **Instituto Federal de Educação, Ciência e Tecnologia da Bahia (IFBA)**.
 My passion lies in building robust applications and learning new technologies.

 ### 💻 What I'm Working On:
 - 🌱 I'm deeply interested in **ReactJS** and **Spring Boot**.